-- Must be appropriate and in good taste. - Must fit safely within given time constraints with no chance of interfering with the competition. - No bias toward or against any participating team and should be equally executed for all participating teams. - Should be discussed with the NCAA point person in advance.
+- Must be appropriate and in good taste. - Must fit safely within given time constraints with no chance of interfering with the competition. - No bias toward or against any participating team and should be equally executed for all participating teams. - Should be discussed with the NCAA game presentation contact in advance.